Derek Brown rushed for 145 yards and three touchdowns.

 Underdog Kansas State had just driven 62 yards to a first down at the Nebraska 11-yard line with less than a minute to go.
 The Wildcats had led most of the game against the ninth-rated (AP) Huskers, but two fourth-quarter touchdowns by NU’s Derek Brown had rallied the home team to a 38-31 lead.

 Now, K-State faced fourth-and-6 at the Husker 7.
 Only 40 seconds remained.

 Nebraska’s Ed Stewart and Jamie Liewer forced Wildcat quarterback Paul Watson out of the pocket.
 Watson had already thrown for 340 yards in the game, and now he found tight end Russ Campbell open in the right flat, near the goal line.
 Campbell got both hands on the ball.
 But Nebraska linebacker Travis Hill had a hand on the ball, too, and ripped it away.

+Game over.
 Nebraska had beaten Kansas State for the 23rd straight year.
 But this victory had been decidedly tougher than nearly all of the preceding 22 in the string.

 “You can forget the history of any of these games in the Big Eight,” said Husker defensive coordinator Charlie McBride.
 “What we did was great.
 We pulled out every ounce we had left in the tank.
 That’s real football.
 You haven’t seen many of these type of games around here.”

 Kansas State gave an indication that things were going be different on its first series.
 Starting at their 24-yard-line, the Wildcats scored in 12 plays, taking a 7-0 lead on Watson’s 7-yard TD pass to Michael Smith.